kundajelab/variant-scorer/README.md

 -ps or --peak_chrom_sizes: the path to a TSV file with chromosome sizes for the peak genome.

--b or --bias: the bias model to use for variant scoring.

--li or --lite: use ChromBPNet-lite model.

 -dm or --debug_mode: display allele input sequences.

 -bs or --batch_size: the batch size to use for the model.
 Default is 512.